🌑

 From these claims comes a quiz: four questions, three options each, one correct, under the same rules explained above.

 Extra terminals prevent long lines.
 Staff can help with the device, not with answers.
 All code is public and audited.
-If things break or bias shows up, the kill switch turns the quiz off and ballots continue without it.

 Question design

 Ground every answer in a source the party signed.
 The correct option must point to a public page that existed before freeze day.
 If the party cannot show a link, it does not go in.
 If a claim is so vague that any answer could fit, it gets sent back for rewrite.
-Substance beats slogans.

 Translations are real, not afterthoughts.
 Professional translators do the first pass.
 A second team does a back translation to catch drift.
 Screen readers and audio get tested on the translated text, not only on the original.
-If a term is hard to pronounce, the audio uses the clear version, not the buzzword.

 Checks and Safeguards

 Neutrality starts with boring but public rules.
 Parties write four claims, an independent panel checks clarity and sources and the final set is frozen before the vote.
-Drafts are visible, the rulebook is published first and sneaky wording is kicked out.
+Drafts are visible, the rulebook is published first and sneaky wording gets kicked out.

 Failure modes